haskell-infra/hackage-trustees/revisions-information.md

 ## Where can I see revisions?

-Packages with revisions will tell you so on their cabal page.
+Packages with revisions will tell you so on their Hackage page.
 You can always access the revisions of a package by appending `/revisions` to its url, like so: http://hackage.haskell.org/package/lens-3.5.1/revisions/

 ## How can I download a package without revisions applied?